olewsaa/Yacht-computer/RPi-configfiles/Readme.md

 ## Forwarding
 If laptop or other clients are connected to the OpenPlotter node requests to other destinations need to be forwarded, either to other nodes on the wifi range or via the Ethernet interface to a node which connec to the internet like a router (raspap using a RPi3).
-The line in  /etc/sysctl.conf to : net.ipv4.ip_forward = 1
+Change the line in  /etc/sysctl.conf to read : net.ipv4.ip_forward = 1

 ## Lost access point
 As always, updates and upgrades are not always safe.
 Most major